Climate change-related tort claims by foreign claimants

 First, the parent company may have deeper pockets than the local subsidiary whose operations directly caused the damage in question.
 Especially in the context of mass claims for serious environmental damage where the sums claimed can be very substantial, including potentially claims arising from climate change, the ability of a defendant to satisfy a judgment debt is of critical importance.

 Second, the purpose of including the parent company as a defendant may be to provide a jurisdictional ‘anchor’ for a claim in which other entities — such as the local subsidiary whose operations directly caused the environmental harm — may be included as defendants.
 The claimant may perceive an advantage in having the claim litigated before English courts, rather than the local courts in the foreign jurisdiction, especially if there may be delays, no rigorous regime for disclosure, issues with impartiality, or other practical issues concerning access to justice in those local courts.
-The purpose of a related claim against the English parent may be a means by which to found jurisdiction over the claim against the local subsidiary.
+The purpose of a related claim against the English parent may be to provide a means by which to found jurisdiction over the claim against the local subsidiary.